daksh-7/Scrapitor/docs/README.md

 - Create a local virtual environment `Scrapitor/app/.venv` and install `requirements.txt`.
 - Start the Flask server on the configured port (default 5000) and verify health.
 - Install or download `cloudflared` if needed, start a tunnel, and print the public URL.
-- Open both the dashboard (local and Cloudflare) in your browser.
+- Print both the dashboard URLs (local and Cloudflare) in the console.

 Copy the “JanitorAI API URL” shown in the console or the UI (it ends with `/openrouter-cc`).
 You will use it in JanitorAI’s proxy settings.